aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 The port that ZDM Proxy uses is 14002, which can be overridden.

-1. Connect to ZDM Proxy.
+1. Connect using ZDM Proxy.

 .. code-block:: bash